-If you're in the market for a new home, you face a dizzying array of financial and other decisions—ones that will profoundly impact your life for years to come.
-With so much at stake, maybe you're wondering whether now might be a good time to get advice from a personal finance pro.
+If you're in the market to buy a home, whether your first or tenth, you face a dizzying array of financial and other decisions—ones that could profoundly impact your life for years to come.
+You might reasonably be wondering whether now might be a good time to get advice from a personal finance pro.

-True, you're probably already getting related advice from your real estate agent and mortgage broker.
-But they're not focused on the big picture.
+True, you're probably already getting related advice from your real estate agent, mortgage broker, and possibly a lawyer.
+But they're not focused on the big financial picture.
 Many buyers end up jeopardizing their children's education or their own retirement by following the standard advice of mortgage brokers and real estate agents, who will tell you the maximum you can afford without taking your other life circumstances into account.
-In contrast, a good financial advisor will take a more comprehensive look at your situation before offering advice.
+In contrast, a good financial advisor will take a more comprehensive look at your situation before offering advice, as described here.

 A good financial advisor will help you ask the right questions before buying a home.
 For example, though you might be most interested in the mortgage you qualify for, a good advisor will prompt you to ask, "How much home should I buy, given all of my short and long-term goals and objectives?"

 This is the beginning of a discussion that puts your home purchase in proper perspective alongside every other financial goal competing for your limited resources.
 The discussion should address such questions as: